Kane Wilson: Derby County

-On 10 July 2023, Wilson signed a two-year deal with Derby County for a undisclosed fee.
+On 10 July 2023, Wilson signed a two-year deal with Derby County for an undisclosed fee.
 Wilson picked up a minor knee injury in the match at home to Oxford United on 15 August which ruled him out of action for four weeks.
 Upon his return, Wilson became a fans favourite with his skills and his desire to take opposition on as he showed in a substitute appearance in 3–0 victory against Barnsley on 11 November 2023.
 In a November 2023 interview to the Derby Telegraph, Wilson appreciated the support he got from Derby fans since he joined and after difficult period at Bristol City under Nigel Pearson due to injuries and not being in favour, Wilson was keen to follow the example of teammate Craig Forsyth and develop his game at Derby under head coach Paul Warne long term.
 Wilson scored his first goal for Derby in a 3–1 League One win against Lincoln City on 21 December 2023, scoring to make the game 2–1 after he came on as a half-time substitute, he also assisted the third Derby goal scored by James Collins.
 On 16 March 2024, Wilson scored his second goal for Derby in a 1–0 win over promotion rivals Bolton Wanderers.
 Wison made 49 appearances, scoring three times during his first season as Derby as they finished runners-up in the division and earn promotion to the Championship automatically.

 On 9 August 2024, Wilson scored in Derby's first game of the 2024–25 season in a 4–2 defeat at Blackburn Rovers in the Championship.
 On 17 August 2024, Wilson picked up a hamstring injury in the match against Middlesbrough.
 He returned a month later and scored his second goal of the season in Derby's 4–0 win over Portsmouth on 13 December 2024.
 Wilson had another hamstring injury in January 2025 which ruled him out for six weeks.
 Upon his return from this injury Derby made a change at head coach, with John Eustace utilising Wilson in a right-wing back role and his performance earned praise from Eustace.
 Derby avoided relegation by one point after improved form which coincided with Wilson's return to the team, after this feat it was announced the Derby had trigged a one-year extension clause to Wilson's contract which was due to expire in June 2025, as Derby and Wilson started talks over a longer-term deal.
 Wilson played 35 times for Derby during the season, scoring twice.

 Wilson had knee surgery in the summer break ahead of the 2025–26 season and missed Derby's opening four games of the season in his rehabilitation from the surgery.
-Wilson left Derby in August 2025, appearing 85 times, scoring five time during his two year spell at the club.
+Wilson left Derby in August 2025, appearing 85 times, scoring five time during his two-year spell at the club.